quarkslab/kdigger/README.md

 device number of the namespace file, a detail of implementation which is no longer reliable and most of the time wrong.
 This is why I tried a different approach.

+### Processes

+Processes analyses the running processes in your PID namespace.
+It is similar to any `ps` command that list all processes like `ps -e` or `ps -A`.
+It gives you the information of the number of running processes and if the first one is systemd.

 ### Runtime